 Tradies make a huge mistake when they pay a fortune for Google Ads, only to direct potential customers to a dodgy website made in 2009.

 Google Ads will get people to your website, but they’ll click off it again if your website isn’t up to scratch.
-Then you’ll wonder why your ad isn’t working when really you should blame your stone-age website.
+Then you’ll wonder why your ad isn’t working when really you should blame your Stone Aged website.

 The majority of Australians (77 per cent) say they still value word of mouth recommendations for tradies.
 So your website needs testimonials from your happy customers.